|Before the official World Champions|

 |Adolf Anderssen||1851–58,1862–66 Prussia|

-Morphy stopped playing chess in 1859.
+Morphy beat Anderssen in a match, but stopped playing chess in 1859.
 After Anderssen won the first international all-play-all tournament in London, 1862, he was once again seen as the best active player in the world.

 In 1886, Wilhelm Steinitz beat Johannes Zukertort in a match which was agreed to be for the title of World Chess Champion.
 Steinitz had previously beaten Anderssen in a match in 1866, so he may have been the best in the world since then, although that wasn't generally accepted until the 1870s.